aitolkyn99/wiki_reference_quality/README.md

 3. **Reference History** consists of the history of all references listed in perennial sources list used until January 2022.
     - The "source" column is a unique id assigned to a domain listed in the perennial sources list.
 You can map the source id to the domain using 'domain_source_id_mapping.csv' file
     - The 'category' column is consist of numerical values in range 1~5.
 Each of numbers means : (1:Generally Reliable), (2:No Consensus), (3:Generally Unreliable), (4:Deprecated), (5:Blacklisted)
-    - The 'type' columns shows whether occurance of revision is finally removed or not.
+    - The 'rev_type' columns shows whether occurance of revision is finally removed or not.